Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x1 (Special)
 Effect: This Spell damages MP instead of HP.
 If you use your Minor Action while using this Ability, you can exclude one target in the area.
 Description: You assault a group's minds.
-This can represent invoking a spell to cause fear, psychically draining the target, firing a brain scrambling beam, or something similar.
+This can represent invoking a spell to cause fear, psychically draining the target, firing a brain scrambling weapon, or something similar.

 #### Purging Dart
 Spell